 I grew up in Saratoga, California, where I attended public school; I was heartily encouraged to pursue art by my family and my teachers.
 I went to Boston College for my undergraduate studies.
 After graduating with a BA in English, I joined the Peace Corps and moved to Jordan to teach English.
 Following that adventure, I sought an entirely different one in the kitchen.
 I attended the Culinary Institute of America in New York.
 That experience taught me how important preparation, discipline and timing are to creativity.
 I have also lived in London and Guatemala, two beautiful places that have inspired my painting.
 In 2003, I enrolled in the undergraduate program at the Academy of Art University and then moved seamlessly into the graduate program.
 I graduated with an MFA in 2012.
 In 2013, I started studying theology at Regent College and graduated in 2017.
-I currently live in San Diego.
+In 2020 I returned to the US; I currently live in California.

 My belief in the Biblical narrative of a loving God is what ultimately gives me the impetus to study created things.
 Nicholas Wolterstorff says in Art in Action: "So the artist who sees life and reality as a Christian will not despise the creation in which he finds himself.
 He will not see it as something from which to be liberated.
 If he is a painter, he will have no horror of the object.
 He will be free to dwell in loving detail on the object, trying to capture it, to render it."
 I do see life through the lens of Christianity, and I marvel at how it is that lens which prompts me to dwell lovingly on objects or scenes, aspiring to capture and render them on canvas or paper.